GiantRobotLabs/gatekeeper/README.md

 Gatekeeper is a small docker container you can start up in your compose infrastructure to register and indicate ready status for other containers.
 The container is a small nodejs Restify server.
 The source contains some scripts that can be used as examples to manage server status.

 ## Basic operation
-1. Include jneyer/gatekeeper in your Docker compose.yml
+1. Include gatekeeper image in your Docker compose.yml
 2. Register your service for status.
 3. Wait for a change in status in your dependent container.
 4. Register ready state when the service is ready.